gregory-j-w/restful-mongo/README.md

-## RESTful API
+## RESTful Mongo

-Create a RESTful API for an object of your choice.
+Create a RESTful API that CRUDs information to a MongoDB.